pangpang20/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/model.md

 #### Example: Safeguard access to batch properties

 We recommend to always check if `model.batch` is populated before accessing its properties.
-Use an `if` statement to ensure safe access to batch properties:
+To do this, use an `if` statement for safe access to `batch` properties:

 ```jinja
 {% if model.batch %}